 Before forming a company in Hong Kong, the owners and members must prepare a set of rules that will serve as operational guidelines.
 These are known as the Articles of Association.

 The Articles of Association will include the share capital amount, the corporate shareholder's rules, and other key regulations that members and employees of the new company must follow.

 Another essential document is the Business Registration Certificate.
+This certificate is mandatory for any profit-generating activity.
 The Hong Kong Inland Revenue Department will issue this document, indicating the company is in operation.